quimera

 - Select a block number

-and then executesource keys.sh B
+Band then executesource keys.sh B - Invoke Quimera:

 quimera TARGET --model gpt-4o --iterations 5

-You can use llm models
+You can use llm models to show the available models.

 Quimera can work with either deployed contracts (using Etherscan to fetch the source code) or in local mode with a Foundry codebase.
 To see an example how to use it locally, check the tests/erc4626 directory.
 It imports the OpenZepelin ERC4626 vault which is instantiated using WETH in the tests.
-To use quimera, you must define a QuimeraBase contract in the test/quimera/QuimeraBase.t.sol
+To use quimera, you must define a QuimeraBase contract in the test/quimera/QuimeraBase.t.sol similar to the example one.

 AI Agent Smart Contract Exploit Generation: an approach very close to Quimera, even sharing some of the exploits rediscovered here.